RoadieHQ/marketing-site/content/docs/scaffolder/scaffolder-parameters/index.md

 ### Complex Form Fields

+The following items are enhanced form fields that can be used out of the box to build richer forms for your templates.

+Roadie allows you to [create your own custom React form components](#adding-custom-parameters) and use them in the same way if you have special use cases.

 #### Entity picker

 You can prompt the user with a list of catalog entities using the `ui:field: EntityPicker` option as follows: